Shyam7926/bucketlistapp/README.md

 ![image](https://github.com/user-attachments/assets/4967e9cd-9777-49fe-b50c-332a7dfaaa8e)

-- **In the terminal window, click the Local link to open the Vite + React application in your browser and see your bucket list tracker.**
+- **In the terminal window, click the Local link to open the Vite + React application in our browser and see our bucket list tracker.**

 - **You have successfully set up a React application**